elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 At this point, the main clustering algorithm will run.
 But the result will be hard to use, as it is stored in a `height` array, a parent object reference and cluster member sets.
 In order to exploit the visualization and evaluation capabilites of ELKI, we need to produce a simpler structure.
 For the first version, we want to keep the effort to a minimum, and we will just return the existing clusters appropriately.
 We can't make use of the height and parent IDs this way, though.

-Instead of coming up with our own representation of a dendrogram, we will for now just produce a flat clustering, by looking up all non-merged clusters (i.e. with `height[x]` infinity) and produce a [Cluster](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/data/Cluster.html) object for each.
+Instead of coming up with our own representation of a dendrogram, we will for now just produce a flat clustering, by looking up all non-merged clusters (i.e. with `height[x]` infinity) and produce a [Cluster](/releases/current/javadoc/elki/data/Cluster.html) object for each.

 {% highlight java %}
-    final Clustering<Model> dendrogram = new Clustering<>(
+    final Clustering<Model> dendrogram = new Clustering<>();
-      "Hierarchical-Clustering", "hierarchical-clustering");
+    Metadata.of(dendrogram).setLongName("Hierarchical-Clustering");
     for(int x = 0; x < size; x++) {
       if(height[x] == Double.POSITIVE_INFINITY) {
         DBIDs cids = clusters.get(x);